 I prepare a pot with a rich, light, moist but not wet soil.
 If the soil drains readily and is rich in organic matter, no special potting or rooting soil is necessary, nor is rooting hormone.

 With clean, sharp scissors, I cut tips from the stems.
 I select stems without flowers or flower buds.
 You should have good success with cuttings that have blooms or buds if you snip them off before inserting them in soil.
-Make a cut just below the third pair of leaves (not counting any very small leaves at the tip).
-Carefully cut away the third and second pair of leaves.
-Insert the cuttings in the soil to a depth of midway between lower joint.

 Cover the cuttings with plastic to retain moisture during the rooting process.
 When rooting small amounts of cuttings, I find it convenient to use an inverted soda bottle from which the top has been removed.